Eun Soo-mi: Controversy

 On 26 April 2018, a person revealed that he was a driver for Eun, and was paid by Komatrade, a company linked to a local gang group, called the International Mafia.
 This controversy was reviewed by Unanswered Questions of SBS in 21 July.
 It was reported that her predecessor, Lee Jae-myung, was also implicated into the case.
-She was sued by the prosecution in 11 December.
+She was sued by the prosecution on 11 December.

 On 2 September 2019, Eun was fined 900,000 won for violating the Political Funds Act.
 Due to being fined less than 1 million won, Eun was able to maintain her mayorship.
 On 30 November 2021, Mayor Eun was indicted by prosecutors on charges on graft and corruption.
 Eun is accused of having rewarded a 450 million won streetlight replacement contract to an unidentified company in exchange for insider information during the probe into her Political Funds Act violation.
 The police officer who leaked the insider information is accused of having received 75 million from the company that won the contract.
 In addition, Eun is alleged to have helped the officer's acquittance secure a position in the municipal government.
 Eun was also indicted on allegations of having received gifts of cash and wine worth around 4.67 million won from an aide between October 2018 to December 2019.
 Eun has denied all the allegations from the prosecution.